Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Per-GB Bandwidth Pricing: The Residential Proxy Standard

-How it works: You purchase a plan with a bandwidth allocation (e.g., 50GB/month at $8/GB = $400/month).
+How it works.
+You buy a plan with a bandwidth allocation (e.g. 50GB/month at $8/GB = $400/month).
 Each request you send through the proxy consumes bandwidth proportional to the size of the response.
-A typical HTML page is 50-200KB.
-A page with images might be 2-5MB.
-API responses are usually 1-50KB.
+A typical HTML page is 50 to 200KB.
+A page with images might be 2 to 5MB.
+API responses are usually 1 to 50KB.

 Typical pricing ranges:

-• Low volume (under 10GB/month) — $10-15/GB.
+• Low volume (under 10GB/month) $10 to $15/GB.
 Small plans carry a premium because the provider's fixed costs are spread across less usage.

-• High volume (100GB+/month) — $2-6/GB.
+• High volume (100GB+/month) $2 to $6/GB.
 Enterprise-scale pricing with significant volume discounts.
 Often requires annual commitment.

-Best for: Variable workloads where request volume fluctuates week to week.
+Best for.
+Variable workloads where request volume moves week to week.
 You pay for what you use (within your plan tier), and bandwidth consumption correlates roughly with work accomplished.

 Per-IP and Per-Port Pricing: The Datacenter Model

-How it works: You purchase a set number of IPs (e.g., 100 IPs at $2/IP/month = $200/month).
+How it works.
+You buy a set number of IPs (e.g. 100 IPs at $2/IP/month = $200/month).
 Each IP is yours exclusively for the billing period.
-You can send unlimited requests through each IP — there is no bandwidth cap.
-The "per-port" variation is functionally identical; each "port" maps to a unique IP address.
+You can send unlimited requests through each IP, no bandwidth cap.
+The 'per-port' variation is functionally identical.
+Each 'port' maps to a unique IP address.

 Typical pricing ranges:

-• Shared datacenter proxies — $0.50-1.50/IP/month.
+• Shared datacenter proxies $0.50 to $1.50/IP/month.
 Multiple customers share the same IPs.
 Lower trust, higher risk of pre-existing blocks.

-• Dedicated datacenter proxies — $1.50-3.00/IP/month.
+• Dedicated datacenter proxies $1.50 to $3.00/IP/month.
 The IP is exclusively yours.
 Clean reputation, no other users causing blocks.

-• Premium datacenter (ISP proxies) — $3-10/IP/month.
+• Premium datacenter (ISP proxies) $3 to $10/IP/month.
 Datacenter-hosted IPs registered under residential ISP ranges.
 Higher trust than standard datacenter.

-Best for: Use cases requiring consistent IP identity — account management, social media profiles, long-running sessions where you need the same IP repeatedly.
-Also excellent when you transfer large data volumes per request, since there is no bandwidth charge.
+Best for.
+Use cases requiring consistent IP identity, account management, social media profiles, long-running sessions where you need the same IP repeatedly.
+Also excellent when you transfer large data volumes per request, since there's no bandwidth charge.

-Watch out for: You pay the same whether you use the IP heavily or barely at all.
-If you purchase 200 IPs but consistently use only 50, you are paying for idle capacity.
-Also, datacenter IPs are more easily detected than residential, so a low per-IP cost may come with lower success rates.
+Watch out for.
+You pay the same whether you use the IP heavily or barely at all.
+Buy 200 IPs but consistently use only 50 and you're paying for idle capacity.
+Datacenter IPs are also more easily detected than residential, so a low per-IP cost may come with lower success rates.

 Per-Request Pricing: Paying for Outcomes

 Per-request pricing is a newer model where you pay a fixed amount per successful request rather than per gigabyte of data or per IP.
-It is most common with proxy APIs and scraping-as-a-service products that handle proxy rotation, retries, and rendering for you.
+Most common with proxy APIs and scraping-as-a-service products that handle proxy rotation, retries, and rendering for you.

-How it works: You submit a URL to the provider's API.
+How it works.
+You submit a URL to the provider's API.
 They handle the proxy selection, rotation, retries, and optional JavaScript rendering.
 You pay only when you receive a successful response.
-Typical pricing: $0.001-$0.01 per request for standard pages, $0.01-$0.05 for JavaScript-rendered pages, and $0.005-$0.02 for search engine results pages.
+Typical pricing: $0.001 to $0.01 per request for standard pages, $0.01 to $0.05 for JavaScript-rendered pages, $0.005 to $0.02 for search engine results pages.

 Advantages:

-• Success-based billing — You are not charged for failed requests (in most implementations).
-This eliminates the hidden tax of failed requests consuming bandwidth.
+• Success-based billing.
+You're not charged for failed requests (in most implementations).
+Eliminates the hidden tax of failed requests consuming bandwidth.

 Disadvantages:

-• Higher per-unit cost at scale — Compared to self-managed proxies with per-GB billing, per-request pricing is typically 3-10x more expensive at high volumes.
+• Higher per-unit cost at scale.
+Compared to self-managed proxies with per-GB billing, per-request pricing is typically 3 to 10x more expensive at high volumes.

-• Less control — You cannot choose which IP to use, configure session behavior, or optimize the request pipeline.
-The provider's black-box approach works or it does not.
+• Less control.
+You can't choose which IP to use, configure session behaviour, or optimise the request pipeline.
+The provider's black-box approach works or it doesn't.

-• Vendor lock-in — Switching from a per-request API to self-managed proxies requires rebuilding your scraping infrastructure.
+• Vendor lock-in.
+Switching from a per-request API to self-managed proxies means rebuilding your scraping infrastructure.

 Per-request pricing makes sense for teams without proxy engineering expertise, low-to-moderate volume operations (under 100,000 requests/month), and use cases where development time is more expensive than per-request premiums.